KnowThePepper

 The flavor profile sets it apart from most peppers in its heat bracket.
 Fruity and sweet up front, with a citrusy brightness characteristic of the baccatum species, the heat arrives after the flavor rather than with it.
 That sequencing makes it approachable for people who find habaneros too aggressive.

 Compared to the intensely citrusy cooking applications of the Lemon Drop pepper, Bishop's Crown offers a rounder sweetness with more visual drama.
+Gardeners who want the same three-winged silhouette with much less heat should look at the milder Mad Hatter hybrid, which was bred from this shape lineage for sweeter fresh eating.
 The C. baccatum botanical family it belongs to includes many South American cultivars known for exactly this kind of fruity-first heat, and Bishop's Crown represents the Caribbean branch of that lineage.

 History & Origin of Bishop's Crown